Aberfan painting on exhibit in School

 The painting entitled “An Unspent Youth” is a large, multi-panelled work by the artist Ron Jones (1926-2015) who was born in Aberfan, South Wales as the son of a coal miner and spent most of his childhood and adolescence there.

-Before coming to the School of Earth and Ocean Sciences, the painting was exhibited for the first time in the Gate Arts Centre in Roath along with other paintings depicting incidents from Ron’s childhood in the village during the 1930s.
+Before coming to the School of Earth and Environmental Sciences, the painting was exhibited for the first time in the Gate Arts Centre in Roath along with other paintings depicting incidents from Ron’s childhood in the village during the 1930s.
 Many of these paintings were completed during the last decade of his life, where he concentrated on a more figurative response to his childhood memories.

 October 21st 2016 marked the fiftieth anniversary of the Aberfan disaster where 116 primary school children and 28 adults perished in tragic circumstances.